BestDosage

 Key fact: 80-90% of sciatica cases resolve within 6-12 weeks regardless of treatment.
 The question isn't whether you'll get better — it's how quickly and comfortably you get there.
 Chiropractic care can accelerate recovery and reduce pain during the healing period.

-What a Chiropractor Actually Does for Sciatica
+What Does a Chiropractor Actually Do for Sciatica?

 A good chiropractor will use a combination of techniques depending on the cause: